Air Contrast Barium Enema

 On the day of the air contrast barium enema, you will be brought into the testing room and positioned on a table.

 Behind you will be a specialized X-ray machine that allows video images of the body to be seen on a monitor.
 The X-ray technician will probably first take a regular X-ray of your abdomen.
-After that, he or she will insert a lubricated tube into your anus.
+After that, he or she will insert a lubricated tube into your rectum.
 The tube is connected to a bag of barium sulfate solution, which is then carefully and slowly pumped through your intestine.

 After the barium passes through the intestine, air will then be pumped into it.
 Using the barium, the technician is able to get a clear picture of the lining of the intestine from multiple angles.
 For some of these angles, you will be asked to move around in order to coat all parts of the colon.
 Once you are in the correct position, it is important to remain still and hold your breath while the X-rays are being taken.